kevee/salinasriver.org/src/index.md

 ## A recreation guide

 **This is a guide for enjoying the Salinas River**.
-It flows for 170 miles south to north.
+It flows for 170 miles south to north in Central California.
 It is home to beavers and bald eagles.
 Residents noodle on its banks for catfish, and cool off in its silty waters in the summer.